 Steven B. Caruso, the Resident Partner in the New York City office of Maddox Hargett & Caruso, P.C. (www.investorprotection.com), concentrates his practice on the representation of individual, high net worth and institutional investors in securities arbitration and litigation proceedings.

-Mr. Caruso is the Chairman and a public member of the National Arbitration and Mediation Committee (“NAMC”) of the Financial Industry Regulatory Authority (“FINRA”); former Chairman of the Discovery Task Force Committee of FINRA; former member of the Nasdaq OMX BX Arbitration Committee; former member of the Securities Investor Protection Corporation (SIPC) Modernization Task Force; Director Emeritus and former President of the Public Investors Arbitration Bar Association (“PIABA”); testified before the U.S. House of Representatives, Committee on Financial Services, Subcommittee on Capital Markets, Insurance and Government Sponsored Enterprises, in March 2012 and September 2010; and has served as a judge for the Yale University Mock Trial Invitational Tournament and for Invest-Write, the national investment strategy writing competition sponsored by the Securities Industry & Financial Markets Association (SIFMA) Foundation.
+Mr. Caruso is the Chairman and a public member of the National Arbitration and Mediation Committee (“NAMC”) of the Financial Industry Regulatory Authority (“FINRA”); former Chairman of the Discovery Task Force Committee of FINRA; former member of the Nasdaq OMX BX Arbitration Committee; former member of the Securities Investor Protection Corporation (SIPC) Modernization Task Force; Director Emeritus and former President of the Public Investors Arbitration Bar Association (“PIABA”); and has testified before the U.S. House of Representatives, Committee on Financial Services, Subcommittee on Capital Markets, Insurance and Government Sponsored Enterprises, in March 2012 and September 2010.

 Susan L. Harper, Esq. is the Managing Director NY/NJ of Bates Group LLC.
 Voted a “Best Securities Litigation Consulting Firm” by readers of the New York Law Journal, Bates Group is the nation’s preeminent financial services consulting firm, providing end-to-end solutions for financial services firms and their counsel, offering litigation consultation and expert witness testimony, damages consulting, regulatory and internal investigation support, compliance solutions, and AML and financial crimes investigation services.